 A collaborative studio and gallery in a multi-use art space featuring Billy Smith, Bonita Shipman jewelry and apparel, Angela Cunningham, Grey Freeman Designs, Ashley Wright and guest artists.

 NAVIGATE: Leaving Aura Gallery & Studios walk across the street to Jordan Street Arts.

-A group gallery featuring paintings, prints, jewelry, pottery and more from local artists.
+One of the newer art galleries in Brevard NC, Jorden Street Arts is a group gallery featuring paintings, prints, jewelry, pottery and more from local artists.

 NAVIGATE: Leaving Jordan Street Arts retrace your steps on Jordan Street to the corner of Jordan and Broad streets and turn right (south), to Dragon Fly Gallery, the second storefront.